-Pre-requisites, Co-requisites, & other restrictions CHEM 1312 and 1112 (General Chemistry II Lecture and Lab).
-Course Description A study of theories, applications, and calculations involved in methods of analysis, and the practice of volumetric, gravimetric, and spectrophotometric methods.
-Learning Outcomes Objectives: This course emphasizes the theory, applications, and calculations involved in the methods of analysis; and the theory and practice of volumetric, gravimetric, and spectrophotometric methods of analysis.
-Expected Learning Outcomes Students should be able to: Solve stoichiometric and other analytical calculations Demonstrate their ability to carry out quantitative volumetric, photometric, and potentiometric determinations Explain the necessity for and use of error estimates and statistical methods Master the use of spreadsheets like Excel Operate at a level of good laboratory practice including safety and cleanliness Implement a professional-level lab notebook Construct professional-level lab reports Required Materials "Quantitative Chemical Analysis, 7th ed." by Daniel C. Harris www.whfreeman.com/qca7e Two combination pad locks.
+deneral course information Pre-requisites, Co-requisites, & other restrictions CHEM 1312 and 1112 (General Chemistry II Lecture and Lab).
+Course Description Learning Outcomes Objectives: This course emphasizes the theory, applications, and calculations involved in the methods of analysis; and the theory and practice of volumetric, gravimetric, and spectrophotometric methods of analysis.
+Expected Learning Outcomes Students should be able to: Solve stoichiometric and other analytical calculations Demonstrate their ability to carry out quantitative volumetric, photometric, and potentiometric determinations Explain the necessity for and use of error estimates and statistical methods Master the use of spreadsheets like Excel Operate at a level of good laboratory practice including safety and cleanliness Implement a professional-level lab notebook Construct professional-level lab reports - Required Materials "Quantitative Chemical Analysis, 7th ed." by Daniel C. Harris www.whfreeman.com/qca7e Two pad locks (combination or keyed) and a folder/binder for handouts.
 "Cold Springs Harbor Research Laboratory Notebook (NB)" This 8.5"x11" NB was chosen since it has carbon-copy pages.
 Supplemental Material & Info Other course materials may be recommended or required.
 Gen Chem I and II TA Office Hours: visit the GEMS Center for schedules.
 Tutors: See the Chem.
 Dept. AA (BE 2.312) for a list of private tutors.